-In the third set of simulations, we further evaluate the robustness of the GenRF test to distributions other than normal.
-The setup is the same as that in the first set of simulations with $\rho=0.4$ except that $Y_i$ is generated according to generalized linear model with a linear predictor $aG_{i5}$ and the canonical link function from the following distributions: Standard Normal, Exponential, Binary.
-The coefficient $a$ is set to 0.6, 1.1 and 2.5 respectively for each of the distributions.
-For Mixture Normal, we generate two normal distributions with mean difference 10 with equal proportions.
-The coefficient for Mixture Normal is 2.7.
+In the fourth set of simulations, we further evaluated the robustness of the GenRF test to distributions other than normal, specifically, exponential, binary and mixture normal distributions.
+Details on the simulation setup is described in the supplemental materials.

-For each simulated data set, we test the joint association of variants using three methods: the proposed GenRF test, SKAT and the usual method based on a linear regression model including only main effects of variants.
-We note that data are not generated according to GenRF models and, therefore, these simulations should not particularly favor the proposed GenRF test, allowing for a fair comparison among methods.
+In terms of type-I error rates, we only evaluated the proposed GenRF test and SKAT.
+In both GenRF and SKAT, we adopted the IBS kernel and considered both weighted and unweighted (i.e., $w_k=1$) versions; in the weighted version, Beta (1, 25) weight as in Wu, et al. was used (2011).
+In addition to SKAT, we compared GenRF test to other more standard methods.
+For common variant scenarios, we included the principle component regression test (PCR) (Guaderman et al., 2007); the MinSNP test (Ballard et al., 2010) and the F-test in linear regression model including only main effects.
+For scenarios involving rare variants, the variable-threshold (VT) test (Price et al., 2010) was included.

+Table 1 shows results for the first set of simulations with different MAF and sample sizes.
+The GenRF test achieves the type I error rate close to the nominal level.
+However, SKAT is conservative in some scenarios due to the estimation of nuisance parameters, especially when the sample size is small.
+Since the GenRF test is an exact test without asymptotic approximation under normal assumption, the type I error rate is better controlled.

-Table 1 shows results for the first set of simulations with LD effect ranging from low to high.
-All the three tests achieve the type I error rate close to the nominal level.
-When LD effect does not exist or is low, e.g., $\rho<0.5$, the test based on a linear regression model is most powerful as expected.
-However, when the LD effect is moderate or high, both the GenRF test and SKAT have higher or even substantially higher power than the linear regression based test by borrowing information from other loci.
-The power of the GenRF test is comparable to or slightly higher than that of SKAT.
+Table 2 shows the power of various methods under common variant scenarios.
+The first part shows the effect of LD on power.
+When LD does not exist or is low, e.g., $\rho<0.4$, the three linear regression based tests, PCR, MinSNP and F-test , are more powerful as expected because the data were generated exactly from a linear model.
+Among them, the PCR and MinSNP can exploit LD and have increasing power when LD is higher.
+When LD is moderate or high, both the GenRF test and SKAT have higher or even substantially higher power than the other tests by borrowing information from other loci.
+The power of the GenRF test is comparable to that of SKAT.